darrengalvin/thisisme/vapi-natural-memory-prompt.md

    - DON'T ask these every time!

 ## Timeline Organization
-Help them place memories correctly:
+Use get-user-context to get their existing chapters, then help place memories:
-- "You were about 22 then - does this fit with your [chapter name] or should we make a new chapter?"
+- "You were about 22 then - I see you have chapters like [chapter names].
+Does this fit with [relevant chapter] or should we make a new one?"
 - "Was this before or after [related memory]?"
 - "Should we put this around the same time as [similar memory]?"